tjhrulz/Monstercat-Suite/README.md

 Includes Do I need a jacket support from FlyingHyrax, multiple system info and networking meters.
 More to come

+Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.6 - Current release v0.6.1 - Current version v0.6.3 - Small meter graphs visual upgrade

 TODO
 - [ ] Add news RSS
 - [ ] Weather stuffs (May be hard with free weather services (yahoo) shutting down and not wanting to expose private keys for weather apps, may look into how DINAJ is doing it.
 Update: Uses regex page parsing and I hate that as it is likely to break, may just make users supply their own key on one version and regex the other version
 - [ ] Calendar for the month meter
 - [ ] Appointments meter
 - [ ] Add blur effect to album art background toggle, since as I learned album art is not high res
-- [ ] For side and top background panels the variables are not documented and height is not programmatic on top and bottom bar (will expose all to user
+- [X] For side and top background panels the variables are not documented and height is not programmatic on top and bottom bar (will expose all to user
-- [ ] Background panels are all variants at the moment
+- [X] Background panels are all variants at the moment
 - [ ] Pull colors from album art since it will be a background option
 - [ ] Add genre color complimentary color that user can toggle on, (Is there a way to do this programmatically?
 Not sure how complimentary colors work) Ie the one I see all the time blue background with yellow everything else
-- [ ] Right align right hand stats as an option?
-Or maybe by default if I can making the sizing not changing with different numbers
 - [ ] Make desktop and laptop versions of some meters, ie. desktop doesn't need wifi or battery info, laptop may not need GPU info
 - [ ] Notification system (using IFTTT and pushover?)
 Edit: Nevermind Pushover only allows apps to send notifications, receiving must be done in a special app and is as the name implies push based not pull based.
 - [ ] Get real fact from fact repository and mix them in with fact sphere facts